 Usually, your hosting party can tell you the cause of the issues and will also be able to help you fix it.
 If not, go to Ryte where you can create a free account and have access to all of the benefits without having to change anything on your server.

 Ryte & Yoast SEO

-Ryte offers a free indexability check for Yoast SEO users.
+You can now find the Ryte indexability check in the WordPress Site Health tool!
 This way, you can quickly see whether your site is still reachable for search engines and visitors.
 If you need help fixing technical SEO issues or if you are in need of a suite of SEO tools to help you fix or improve your rankings, sign up for the free Ryte introductory plan.
 Just go to Ryte and follow the instructions!

 Read more: SEO basics: What is crawlability »